PENG-GDPR-Data-Tracking/reusable-component/viusalizer-generator/devops-gdpr/README.md

 Get API from: https://editor.swagger.io/ and https://zipkin.io/zipkin-api/#/

+# What does it do?

+This service gathers all

+From OpenAPI Schema:

+- Get description for data attribute

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.